NodyHub/blog/content/posts/2020-06-kubernetes-network-policy-verification.md

 ## Solution

-I am absolutely not a mathematician or old Greek, but **reductio ad absurdum** describes how we are going to propose an approach to convert faith into provable trust.
+I am absolutely not a mathematician or old Greek, but **reductio ad absurdum** describes how we are going to propose an approach to convert my trust into provable trust.

 ### General approach